Featured Image for the blog: AI in the Contact Center: Start with your Agent Experience

 Today’s contact center is fast-paced and heavy on remote work.
 Gone are the days of classroom agent onboarding that lasted weeks to months.
 Nobody has time for that or wants to sit through it, especially the younger generations joining the contact center.

 AI can tremendously accelerate agent onboarding time.
 Between AI-powered assistants and automation to guide them through interactions and workflows, we see agents handling customer contacts within hours.
-This matches the modern learn-by-doing expectations of younger employees and enables agents to handle interactions almost immediately rather than needing extensive training.
+This matches the modern learn-by-doing expectations of younger employees and enables agents to handle interactions immediately rather than needing extensive training.

 Supercharge your agents with AI and Sharpen